vanapaladheerajvarma/ipl_score_prediction/README.md

-# ipl_score_prediction

-# Music-Generation
+# IPL SCORE PREDICTION

-Generating new Music using Deep Learning.Here we need to create a Deep Learning Model which can generate "New Music"
+Predicting The Score of IPL Teams With the Necessary Parameters

 ## Understanding Requirement

-Here we need to build a Deep Learning Model so that  it can find patterns in the music that humans and should generate 'New Music" with

-these types of patterns.

-In a nutshell Music is a sequence of musical components/events

- ## Data Agoisition

- Generally music is represented in many formats like sheet-music,abc-notation,MIDI,mp3 files Etc.we can take any type of notation and

- create our model.so I am taking abc notation for generation of model.

-### ABC NOTATION

-It consists of 2 parts

-* 'Meta Data'

-* 'Music'{sequence of characters where character represen music}

-so we are downloading dataset in abc notation
+Here we need to Bulid Machine Learning model such that given the Venue or Stadium where the Game is Played between Two Teams and also the we need runs,wickets,overs,

+runs_last_5	and wickets_last_5 as an input features to the model.So that this model will predict the **TOTAL** Score of the given Batting Team

- ## Data Preparation
+ ## Data Agoisition && Data Preparation

- Here all are characters so we converting each of character to unique number.
+ Fortunately all the Dat

  ## Exploratory Data Analysis

- No need of EDA
+ Here we want to mainly Analyse Two Things

+ 1)**Number of Games Played in Each Venue**

+ 2)**Number of Games Played by Each Team**

  ## Modeling